Exact and sampling methods for mining higher-order motifs in large hypergraphs: Experimental evaluation

 We evaluate the quality of the estimated motif profiles in terms of:

 \begin{itemize} \item the \emph{Pearson's correlation coefficient $\rho$} between the estimated and the exact higher-order motif profiles.
-The coefficient assigns values close to $1$ to profiles in strong agreement and values close $-1$ to profiles in a strong disagreement. \item the \emph{Maximum Absolute Error (MaxAE)} in estimating higher-order motif profiles. \item the \emph{Mean Absolute Error (MAE)} in estimating higher-order motif profiles. \end{itemize}
+The coefficient assigns values close to $1$ to profiles in strong agreement and values close to $-1$ to profiles in strong disagreement. \item the \emph{Maximum Absolute Error (MaxAE)} in estimating higher-order motif profiles. \item the \emph{Mean Absolute Error (MAE)} in estimating higher-order motif profiles. \end{itemize}

 In~\Cref{tab:results}, we show that we obtain good results even with a small number of samples with respect to the total size of the hypergraphs.
-The measures of output quality grow with increases in $S$.
-A good trade-off among the output quality, $S$ and the execution running time will be critical for real-world applications.
+The measures of output quality improve with increases in $S$.
+A good trade-off between the output quality, $S$ and the execution running time will be critical for real-world applications.
 The measures of output quality are averaged across $10$ repetitions for every value of $S$.

 A second evaluation metric is the correlation matrix of the motif significance profiles~\cite{milo2002network,lotito2021higher} of the different real-world hypergraphs.
 In~\Cref{fig:cluster-rand}, the correlation matrix shows the emergence of two ``superfamilies'' of real-world hypergraphs, in a way similar to~\cite{lotito2021higher}.
-Clustering tend to separate social and co-authorship data.
+Clustering tends to separate social and co-authorship data.
 This further proves that sampling methods are still able to capture and highlight patterns of higher-order interactions that are probably linked to the functionalities of the networks.